aarsla/Ups-Tracker/README.txt

 This section describes how to install the plugin and get it working.

-1. Upload `Ups Tracker` folder to the `/wp-content/plugins/` directory
+1. Upload `Tracking for UPS` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add your settings through Ups Tracking settings menu
 4. Add `[ups-tracking-form]` shortcode to any page